Friday, August 14, 2020

 (Find A Grave)

-Near the commissary building when the torpedoes exploded, a 132nd New York soldier was thrown about fifty feet, landing on all fours, but he miraculously escaped without serious injury.
+Near the commissary building when the torpedoes exploded, a 132nd New York soldier got tossed about fifty feet.
+He landed on all fours but miraculously escaped without serious injury.
 Using the pen name "Hiawatha," he described the grim aftermath for the Buffalo Courier.

 Continued "Hiawatha," who only suffered temporary deafness: